 We end this post with the same comment we made in our previous one.
 There's some sound advice in this South African Medical Association article for people traveling to the United Arab Emirates "in the naive belief that similar human rights protections to those they knew at home" will apply to them.

 It's information that the Australian airline Qantas might consider passing along to its passengers and customers.
-(To understand why, please review another previous post: "15-Oct-12: Back to Dubai: Australian travelers might want to factor this report into their plans".)
+To understand why, please review another of our earlier posts: "15-Oct-12: Back to Dubai: Australian travelers might want to factor this report into their plans".